Pozole Verde With Chicken

 Remove the chicken from the pot when it’s done and set it aside to cool in another bowl.

 While the veggies and garlic are simmering in the broth water, prepare the chicken by removing the bones and shredding it into bite-size pieces.
 This step is optional.
 Some people like leaving the bones in soups, some people don’t like to fuss with getting their hands dirty.
-Bone in, bone out, it’s a personal preference.
+Bone in, bone out, it’s up to you.

 After the veggies and garlic have finished boiling and are now soft and mushy, blend everything well.